 - 5-7 drops yellow food coloring

-Mix flour, salt, cream of tartar, oil, pumpkin pie spice and pumpkin puree together.
+- Add the oil, pumpkin pie spice, and pumpkin puree and mix together.

-Add boiling water (you can add in batches) and mix with a spoon until everything is combined.
+- Finally, add boiling water (you can add in batches) and stir with a spoon until everything is combined.

-After mixture has cooled, take it out of the bowl and knead on the counter until it is not sticky anymore.
-You will need to add flour as you go, but just use your judgement with that.
+- After the mixture has cooled, take it out of the bowl and knead it on the counter until it is not sticky anymore.